Chapter 18.16

 xi.
 The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical and water systems, and streets and bridges.

 e.
-Upon consideration of these factors and the purposes of this chapter, the board of adjustment may approve, deny, or attach conditions to the granting of variances as deemed necessary to further the purposes of this chapter.
+Upon consideration of these factors and the purposes of this chapter, the planning commission may approve, deny, or attach conditions to the granting of variances as deemed necessary to further the purposes of this chapter.

 f.
 The city shall maintain records of all appeal actions, including technical information, and report variances to the Federal Insurance Administration upon request.